-Naturally occurring radioactive material (NORMS), like radium and radon are known to cause cancer.
+Naturally occurring radioactive material (NORM), like radium and radon are known to cause cancer.
 Radium tricks the body by mimicking beneficial elements like calcium.
 As a result it is deposited in bones where it causes cancerous mutations.
 It can also interfere with the bone marrow's ability to create blood cells, causing a condition named "aplastic" anemia.
 Another source of concern is radon and its decay products.
 This radioactive substance, when airborne, can enter a person's system through the lungs and tends to be most detrimental to smokers who are already at risk for lung cancer.
 A team of doctors in the New York area detailed these problems in a letter to the Governor, with particular reference to the relatively short distance between gas origination in Pennsylvania's Marcellus Shale and the homes and offices in New York City.
 The doctors raised the possibility that by traveling through distribution pipelines along with the natural gas, the radon, which has a half life of 3.5 days, can reach the City before decaying into other substances (Campbell, 2014).

 A peer-reviewed study published in Environmental Health Perspectives in 2015, which was conducted with the Geisinger Health System, analyzed more than 860,000 indoor radon measurements in a Pennsylvania DEP database from 1989 to 2013.
 The researchers found that radon levels in Pennsylvania have been on the rise since 2004, around when the "fracking industry" began drilling natural gas wells in the state, with nearly 7500 unconventional wells drilled between 2005 and 2013.
 Counties with more than 100 drilled wells had higher levels of radon than those with no wells.
 Buildings using well water measured higher on radon than those without.
 Unconventional gas drilling was thus a predictive factor for higher radon concentration, along with factors such as weather and the geology of the ground underneath buildings.
 This conclusion drew the ire of Pennsylvania's Marcellus Shale Coalition, which put a rebuttal on its website stating that radon is a historical fact in Pennsylvania, that radiation is everywhere, and citing the PA DEP TENORM study as evidence.
 The TENORM study synopsis says "there is little potential for additional radon exposure to the public due to the use of natural gas extracted from geologic formations located in Pennsylvania."
 The complete TENORM study does detail concerns.
+However, a reanalysis of Pennsylvania fracking and radon data, conducted by Black, McCoy and Weber, did not find a causal relationship between fracking and indoor radon levels, likening the relationship to one between "ice cream sales and murder rates" (2018).

 Residual solids include drill cuttings, debris, and materials that settle out from wastewater or remain following evaporation of fluids in open pits.
-Because these residual solids can contain heavy metals, naturally occurring radioactive material (NORMS), and other contaminants, their disposal can be problematic.
+Because these residual solids can contain heavy metals, naturally occurring radioactive material (NORM), and other contaminants, their disposal can be problematic.
 Using landfills for disposal allows these substances to accumulate indefinitely (Urbina, 2011) and also risks contamination of water and soil.
 According to a local newspaper in Greene County, Pennsylvania a truckload of waste triggered a radioactivity alarm at a disposal site.
 Testing revealed it contained nine times the state standard for radium 226 (Kinsell, 2013).
 In January 2015, the Pennsylvania DEP, concerned over radon, instituted monthly caps on fracking sludges to ensure that such waste was being mixed with non-radioactive waste at a ratio of 1:50 (Litvak, 2015).